 [Editor’s note: Capabilities and/or technical requirements.
 Technology driver or application driver.]

-The 3rd Generation Partnership Project (3GPP) has defined three MTC technologies to operate within IMT networks: Extended Coverage GSM for Internet-of-Things (EC-GSM-IoT), LTE MTC/eMTC and NB-IoT.
-While EC-GSM-IoT is based on 3GPP legacy Global System for Mobile Communications (GSM) technology, LTE MTC and NB-IoT have been specified as an integrated feature of LTE broadband technology.
+3GPP has currently defined three MTC technologies to operate within IMT networks: Extended Coverage GSM for Internet-of-Things (EC-GSM-IoT), LTE MTC/eMTC and NB-IoT.
+While EC-GSM-IoT is based on 3GPP legacy Global System for Mobile Communications (GSM) technology, LTE MTC and NB-IoT have been specified as an integrated feature of LTE.

-3GPP is currently developing technical specifications to support massive MTC (mMTC) and also MTC applications using URLLC.
+3GPP is also developing technical specifications to support massive MTC (mMTC) and also MTC applications using URLLC.

 4.2.1 Technical aspects of IMT systems for broadband MTC

-The 3GPP cellular broadband technologies, i.e. Universal Mobile Telecommunications Service (UMTS), High Speed Packet Access (HSPA) and LTE, support a wide range of data applications, with in-built security and Quality of Service support.
+The 3GPP technologies, i.e. Universal Mobile Telecommunications Service (UMTS), High Speed Packet Access (HSPA) and LTE, support a wide range of data applications, with in-built security and Quality of Service support.
 In recent 3GPP releases, enhancements for MTC have been introduced, including support for congestion control, improved device battery lifetime, ultra-low complexity devices, massive number of devices and improved indoor coverage.

 MTC specifications were first developed in Release 8 LTE standards to support high data rate MTC communications (i.e. up to 10 Mbit/s in downlink and 5 Mbit/s in uplink) using up to a 20 MHz LTE channel.
 The recent releases of the 3GPP standards include;